14th July 2022

 Tender for the hiring of a consultant: Development and Review of Business Plans for Libassa Wildlife Sanctuary and Liberia Chimpanzee Rescue & Protection Sanctuary [pdf]

-Civic service: Participate in the activities of an ecotourism project (development of ecotourism products) in Taï National Park, Côte d’Ivoire [pdf in French]
+Civic Service: Participate in the activities of an ecotourism project (development of ecotourism products) in Taï National Park, Ivory Coast [pdf in French]

-Civic service: Participate in the animation activities of the Taï ecomuseum, in the framework of an ecotourism project in the Taï National Park, Côte d’Ivoire [pdf in French]
+Civic Service: Participate in the animation activities of the Taï Ecomuseum, in the framework of an ecotourism project in the Taï National Park, Ivory Coast [pdf in French]

 Evaluation of WCF-Guinea's activities in the first quarter of 2022

 As part of the monitoring and evaluation of the implementation of activities in the first quarter of 2022, the Wild Chimpanzee Foundation Guinea (WCF) and the Office Guinéen des Parcs et Réserves (OGPR), organised a workshop on 13 and 14 April 2022 at its office in Conakry.

 The objective of this workshop was to present the results of the first quarter obtained in the Moyen-Bafing National Park (MBNP) and the Outamba-Kilimi and Kuru-Hills Landscape in Sierra Leone and Penselli, Soyah and Sabouyah in Guinea (OKKPSS), and to highlight the difficulties encountered in order to formulate palliative recommendations.